-Rhythm Tutor Rhythm Tutor
+Rhythm Tutor

+This essay does not describe an existing computer program, just one that should exist.
 This essay is about a suggested student project in Java programming.
 This essay gives a rough overview of how it might work.
-It does not describe an actual complete program.
 I have no source, object, specifications, file layouts or anything else useful to implementing this project.
-Everything I have to say to help you with this project is written below.
-I am not prepared to help you implement it; I have too many other projects of my own.
+Everything I have prepared to help you is right here.

-I do contract work for a living, which could include writing a program such as this.
-However, I don’t do people’s homework for them.
+Though I am a programmer by profession, I don’t do people’s homework for them.
 That just robs them of an education.

-You have my full permission to implement this project any way you please.
+You have my full permission to implement this project in any way you please and to keep all the profits from your endeavour.

 In 4/4 musical time, if you only use 8th notes, quarter notes, half notes, or whole notes there are only a limited number of possible rhythms.
 At each time slot there can be sound or silence.
 The previous note can be tied/joined to the previous or not.

 It is thus possible to enumerate all possible rhythms and display the traditional music notation for them.
-All you need is a Unicode font that has glyphs for the four notes, or you can use png images, and combine them on a Canvas.
+All you need is a Unicode font that has glyphs for the four notes, or you can use png images and combine them on a Canvas.

 You let people chose the rhythms and then hear them.
 You can make it into a game.
-You play the rhythm, and they have to guess which musical notation corresponds.
+You play the rhythm and they have to guess which musical notation corresponds.

 You make the first note of each monotonous bar a little louder.